 At DHL, the backbone of our business is our global transport network.
 We have some 92,000 road vehicles in operation, but we’ve already modified 20,000 vehicles to be more environmentally friendly.
 Our long-term green business plan is to hit zero emissions by 2050, so to help us get started, DHL has also pre-ordered ten Tesla Semi trucks, set to hit the road in 2019.

 Tesla isn’t alone.
 A dozen other automobile manufacturers, including Volkswagen, Toyota, and Mercedes-Benz all have electric trucks in development.

-It’s clear to see that we’re at the start of a race to develop commercially successful electric cars.
+It’s clear to see that we’re at the start of a race to develop commercially successful, electric, sustainable delivery options.
 The big factors are cost and range.
 Critics point out that, aside from expensive Tesla models, electric cars still suffer from a comparatively poor range of barely more than 100 miles.

 Battery anxiety is still an issue, and there are also question marks over battery longevity – any battery, whether it’s in a mobile phone or a truck, has a defined lifespan.
-Manufacturers are getting around this by offering paid-for battery replacements after a set time (usually 7 or 8 years or more) or providing battery leasing schemes.
+Manufacturers are getting around this by offering paid-for battery replacements after a set time (usually seven or eight years or more) or providing battery leasing schemes.

 The culture of battery charging, of how to get a small charge to last long enough, has become second nature to phone users over a couple of decades.
 We’ll adapt this culture to motoring as we got used to any other change over the years.